We believe that Small, deliberate steps can help us Achieve Audacious Goals

 Nancy Feagin, Board member

 Nancy Feagin is a CPA based in Salt Lake City, Utah.
 Prior to becoming an accountant, Nancy was a climbing guide in the Tetons for Exum Mountain Guides and a sponsored climber.
 Adventuring in the outdoors is where she finds her happy place.
-In recent years, her husband and teenage son have become interested in canyoneering, so on school holidays, her family can often be found exploring remote canyons in southern Utah.
+In recent years, her husband and teenage son have become interested in canyoneering, so her family can often be found exploring remote canyons in southern Utah.

 Nancy lives her life with a daily intention to be thoughtful and kind to others, mindful of our environment, and reduce our impact whenever we can.
 Growing up in a military family instilled in Nancy a duty to contribute to society.
 Nancy is proud to make that contribution by serving on the board of the Honnold Foundation.

 Join the Honnold foundation Team

 We’re always on the lookout for critical thinkers who want to make the world a better place.
 The Honnold Foundation is currently seeking a skilled and motivated Communications Coordinator.
 To learn more about this full-time, Salt Lake City based position, tap the button below.

 We’re also accepting applications for a Salt Lake City based interns.
 Applications for remote internships will not be considered at this time; if you’re looking for a remote position, we expect to launch a remote internship in early 2020.